 ROSEN, A RESPECTED AND LEADING FIRM, Encourages Silvergate Capital Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – SI

-/EIN News/ -- NEW YORK, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Silvergate Capital Corporation (NYSE: SI) between November 9, 2021 and November 17, 2022, both dates inclusive (the “Class Period”), of the important February 6, 2023 lead plaintiff deadline.
+NEW YORK, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Silvergate Capital Corporation SI between November 9, 2021 and November 17, 2022, both dates inclusive (the "Class Period"), of the important February 6, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Silvergate securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.